AlexiaChen/MikoOS/README.md

 # MikoOS
-A implementation of OS based-on bochs
+A implementation of OS based-on bochs written in Rust